donkuri/Kaishi/README.md

 [栗](https://github.com/donkuri/) - main architect, took care of the translations and all of the technical aspects

-Tyogin - main architect, meticulously reordered the first 200 cards to make it as i+1 as possible for beginners
+Tyogin - main architect, reordered the first 200 cards to be i+1 as possible and changed the sentences

 Julian - helped add notes and checked some sentence translations